 - Try a different set of pump parts (preferably dry ones).

+More on breast pump suction here.
 If none of this works, call your pump manufacturer’s customer service and see what they suggest.

 Milk Getting In the Tubing?